macOS MCP audit logging: where macos-use already writes every tool call

 Neither of these is hard, but neither is shipped today.
 Treat the current trail as a great development and debugging artifact, and a 80% audit log.
 The remaining 20% is one PR away.

-For a complete picture you would run both. auditd answers "did anything weird touch the filesystem during that MCP session?". /tmp/macos-use/ answers "what did the agent click, type, and scroll?".
-The two do not overlap.
-Whichever question is keeping you up at night is the one to wire up first; if both are, wire up both.
+For a complete picture you would correlate all three. auditd answers "did anything weird touch the filesystem during that session?".
+The MCP client log answers "what did the model ask the agent to do?". /tmp/macos-use/ answers "what did the agent actually click, type, and scroll, and what did the screen look like after?".
+Whichever question is keeping you up at night is the one to wire up first.

 Wiring this trail into a SIEM or a security review?